benoitmartin88/pytorchtrainer/CONTRIBUTING.md

-Before sending your pull request for [review](https://github.com/benoitmartin88/pytorch-trainer/pulls), make sure your changes are consistent with the guidelines and follow the TensorFlow coding style.
+Before sending your pull request for [review](https://github.com/benoitmartin88/pytorch-trainer/pulls), make sure your changes are consistent with the guidelines and follow the coding style.

 #### General guidelines and philosophy for contribution